50 Ways Thanksgiving Foods Have Changed in the Last 50 Years

 Bigger turkeys seem to lead to greater food waste.
 Some reports indicate that Americans toss more than 1/3 of all turkey meat annually.

 You could say the modern interest in heritage breeds of turkeys is a return to how things were 50 years ago.
 In the second half of the 20th century, turkey farmers responded to consumer preference for low-cost breast meat by breeding turkeys to meet this demand.
 But recent years have seen a revived interest in heritage breeds that are more like what our grandparents might recall.

 Fifty years ago, convenience foods were new and exciting.
 Since the start of the Slow Food movement in the late 1980s, however, we've become more interested in culinary traditions and locally sourced, fresh ingredients.
 Rather than green bean casserole from a can, for example, folks are more likely to spruce it up with farmers' market finds.

 With the rise of turkey as a health-conscious alternative to beef (we're looking at you, turkey burger), the poultry is no longer reserved just for holidays.
-Whereas 50 percent of turkey consumed in 1970 was during the holidays, that number was down to 29 percent in 2013.
+Whereas 50% of turkey consumed in 1970 was during the holidays, that number was down to 29% in 2013.